-LUVERNE, Ala(BNc) — Raymond Elliott, preacher for the Luverne Church of Christ in Luverne, Alabama, reports members donated $6,399.00, on Sunday, June 15, 2014.
+LUVERNE, Ala(BNc) -- Raymond Elliott, preacher for the Luverne Church of Christ in Luverne, Alabama, reports members donated $6,399.00, on Sunday, June 15, 2014.
 The small South Alabama congregation, of approximately 100 members, gave liberally to purchase food for Christian brothers and sisters in Sudan.
 A check for the donated amount was sent to the church … Continue reading Luverne church donates to purchase food for Sudan brethren

 MCMINNVILLE, Tenn.
-(BNc) — The Earlyville Church of Christ ladies ended another year of work May 21, and what a year it was for them.
+(BNc) -- The Earlyville Church of Christ ladies ended another year of work May 21, and what a year it was for them.
 The country congregation is on Short Mountain Road, McMinnville.
 Each Wednesday the group meets for Bible class at 10:00 a.m., has lunch and is ready to begin work by 12:00 noon. … Continue reading Earlyville ladies work all year for others

 Missionary Michael Hildreth reports on his return to the Philippines.

 by Ron Halbrook PHILIPPINES (BNc) -- Much news about the devastation caused by typhoon Haiyan (named Yolanda in the Philippines) is appearing in the media, but concrete information from our brethren is only dribbling out because lines of communication were damaged and destroyed.
 The storm surge 15-20 feet high sent tsunami-like waves 45 feet high … Continue reading Filipino Christians safe despite destruction